lateinit-apps/guitar-app/docs/how-to-s.md

 ---

-## How to configure and operate frontend
+## How to run the Vanguarde application

 Since the vanguarde app is using the npm package manager, you must install it first.
 This task is straightforward: just install Node.js from [official site](https://nodejs.org/en/)